Dan-Klo/Week-2-Homework/README.md

 ## Features in Development
 I will continue to add to this portfolio website, and as I develop new skills and projects the site will be updated to reflect that.

-My efforts will be focused on replacing the placeholder images with screenshots and links to real deployed projects.
+My future efforts will be focused on:

+  Replacing the placeholder images with screenshots and links to real deployed projects.

-After that I will refine its layout and appearance.
+  Refine the general layout and appearance.

+  Make the contact form functional.

+I would also like to add a small section about my personal interests to give the reader a better sense of who I am as a person beyond software development.
 I am looking forward to seeing how my portfolio evolves as I continue to learn.

 Thanks for looking!
-Daniel
+Daniel Thomas Klotz